✅ SAFE — Sugar Snap Peas

 India's extreme climate variation affects how you should store and serve sugar snap peas to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut sugar snap peas.
-Always refrigerate within 30 minutes of cutting.
+Chill it within 30 minutes of slicing.
 Frozen sugar snap peas pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave sugar snap peas out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on sugar snap peas.
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
+Check it over before it goes in the bowl, and bin anything that has gone soft, off-colour or smells past its best.
 Buy sugar snap peas fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+In the monsoon a dog's digestion is still settling, leaving an opening for food-borne bugs.

 North Indian winters (especially in Delhi, Punjab, UP) bring sugar snap peas to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat sugar snap peas year-round with standard precautions.